xericguzman/this-might-be-a-domb-idea/README.md

 # This Might Be A DOMb Idea

-Your task (whether you choose to accept it or not?) is to manipulate the DOM in the following ways:
+Your task (whether you choose to accept it or not?) is to manipulate the DOM in the following ways.

+**Every bullet should be done using Javascript unless stated otherwise.**

 * Change the font color of the paragraph to light blue.
 * Change the font size of the heading to 48px.